cbshiles/KALX-libfms/doc/index.md

 For Windows install Excel and the [xll](https://xll.codeplex.com) library.

 ## Books
 No books are required for this course.
+You will be assigned readings available on the internet to be discussed at the beginning of each class.

+There is a new C++ in town.
+We will be taking advantage of that in this course.
+Below are references to the latest developments.

 - [A Tour of C++](http:www.stroustrup.com/Tour.html)
 is a quick overview of modern C++ at the expert level